 Both embedded convective regions in the WCB of cyclone Sanchez occur in a region characterized by weak vertical wind shear (Fig. 9).
-For the moderate convective WCB trajectories, wind speed between 1-6 km height is almost constant (Fig. 9a), and only above 7 km wind speed increases resulting in a mean vertical wind shear of $1-2 \text{ m s}^{-1} \text{ km}^{-1}$ that is directed towards the northeast (Fig. 9a,b).
-At 6 km, the approximate level of the diabatic heating maximum (Fig. 7a), the vertical wind shear has a magnitude of approximately $1 \text{ m s}^{-1} \text{ km}^{-1}$, and the wind shear vector points to the southeast.
-Hence, the horizontal vorticity vector ω_h rotates with height accordingly, which in turn modulates the PV modification according to $\omega_h \cdot \nabla_h \dot{\theta}$, and results in a northeast-southwest oriented PV dipole at 6 km height (Fig 8a,d).
+For the moderate convective WCB trajectories, wind speed between 1-6 km height is almost constant (Fig. 9a), and only above 7 km height does the wind speed increase result in a mean vertical wind shear of 1-2 m s-1 km-1 that is directed towards the northeast (Fig. 9a, b).
+At 6 km, the approximate level of the diabatic heating maximum (Fig. 7a), the vertical wind shear has a magnitude of approximately 1 m s-1 km-1, and the wind shear vector points to the southeast.
+Hence, the horizontal vorticity vector ω_h rotates with height accordingly, which in turn modulates the PV modification according to $\omega_h \cdot \nabla_h \dot{\theta}$ and results in a northeast-southwest-oriented PV dipole at 6 km height (Fig. 8a, d).

-- 515 For the intense convective WCB trajectories, with ascent far south of the upper-level jet, the wind speed hardly varies with height throughout almost the entire tropospheric column from 2-11 km height (Fig. 9a), resulting in very weak vertical wind shear (Fig. 9b).
-Indeed, between 4-8 km the wind speed even slightly decreases with height, such that the vertical wind shear vector points towards the south.
-Accordingly, the west-east oriented PV dipole forms at 6 km height with negative PV to the east of the convective updraft, i.e., left of the vertical wind shear vector (Fig. 8b,e).
-Hence, despite stronger diabatic heating and - 520 associated stronger horizontal heating gradients $\nabla_h \dot{\theta}$ for the intense convective WCB sub-category, the PV dipole amplitude and size is not larger compared to the moderate convective WCB sub-category due to the weak vertical wind shear in the middle to upper troposphere.
+For the intense convective WCB trajectories, with ascent far south of the upper-level jet, the wind speed hardly varies with height throughout almost the entire tropospheric column from 2-11 km height (Fig. 9a), resulting in very weak vertical wind shear (Fig. 9b).
+Indeed, between 4-8 km the wind speed even decreases slightly with height, such that the vertical wind shear vector points towards the south.
+Accordingly, the west-east-oriented PV dipole forms at 6 km height with negative PV to the east of the convective updraft, i.e., left of the vertical wind shear vector (Fig. 8b, e).
+Hence, despite stronger diabatic heating and associated stronger horizontal heating gradients $\nabla_h \dot{\theta}$ for the intense convective WCB subcategory, the PV dipole amplitude and size is not larger compared to the moderate convective WCB sub-category due to the weak vertical wind shear in the middle to upper troposphere.